msomeya1/OkadaTorch/docs/OkadaWrapper.md

 The three methods of `OkadaWrapper`, `compute`, `gradient`, and `hessian`, all take as arguments the variables `coords` and `params` of type dict.
-- `"coords"` is a dictionary that stores the coordinates of observation points, allowing `"x", "y", "z"` as keys, and the corresponding values are tensors that represent the coordinate values.
+- `"coords"` is a dictionary that stores the coordinates of stations, allowing `"x", "y", "z"` as keys, and the corresponding values are tensors that represent the coordinate values.
 - `"params"` is a dictionary that stores the values of fault parameters, allowing `"x_ref", "y_ref", "depth", "length", "width", "strike", "dip", "rake", "slip"` as keys.

 The explanation of each key is as follows.
-- `x,y,z`: Coordinates of the observation point.
+- `x,y,z`: Coordinates of the station.
 Values in the local Cartesian coordinate system with x in the east, y in the north, and z in the vertical.
 See also the `"Coordinate System"` section below.
 Note that z must be negative, and if you try to reference a point in air, the displacement/strain there will return 0.
 - `x_ref, y_ref`: x,y coordinates of the epicenter.
 For a point source, these are the coordinates of the point, but for a rectangular fault, these are the coordinates of the top end of the fault (often called the "reference point").
 It is not the coordinate of the center of the rectangle.
 - `depth`: Depth of the source ($>0$).
 For a point source, this is the depth of the point, but for a rectangular fault, this is the coordinate of the top end of the fault ("reference point").
 - `length, width`: These parameters are specific to a rectangular fault and, as the name implies, length (length of one side in the strike direction) and width (length of one side in the dip direction).